apostrophecms/docs/docs/reference/field-types/array.md

 By default, if `inline: true` is set and there are fewer than three fields, each item is fully expanded.
 You can change this by explicitly setting the inline option to `inline: { alwaysExpand: false }` or `inline: { alwaysExpand: true }`.

+### `whenEmpty`

+If no array items have been added, the `whenEmpty` setting supplies an object consisting of a `label` and `icon` that are displayed to the editor until items are added.
+The `label` property takes a localizable string, while the `icon` property takes an icon that has already been [registered](https://github.com/apostrophecms/apostrophe/blob/main/modules/@apostrophecms/asset/lib/globalIcons.js) or is registered through the modules [`icons` property](https://v3.docs.apostrophecms.org/reference/module-api/module-overview.html#icons).

 ## Configuring the array field schema

 Array field schemas are generally configured the same way as the module's overall field schema is configured.
 The module's schema is configured in its `fields` section's `add` subsection.
 Similarly, array field schema are configured in a `fields` property, using its `add` subproperty to configure the actual fields.
 Both use the field names as keys in the `add` object.
 Both can contain all field types, including nested `array` fields.